pixellet14/cordova-plugin-phonegallery-loader/README.md

 <h2>Cordova Phone Gallery Display Plugin</h2>
 <p>A simple plugin to display saved albums from your device, along with the images within them.</p>

-<h4>Sample Usage</h4>
-This sample demonstrates how the plugin can be called and operated:

 <h5>Installation</h5>
 <p></p>cordova plugin add https://github.com/pixellet14/cordova-plugin-phonegallery-display.git